jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 </ol>
 ```

+They can help with things such as visually and semantically breaking down complex points, give expectations of import steps to complete or consider.
+Communiating that a list with with items (and posisbly links) exists can be important to people using assisitve technology, for example it can communicate how many items are the list.

 ### Lists and Safari "list"-itis

 Something to consider when using lists and testing behavior with iOS/MacOS and Safari is the removal of default styles (`list-style: none;`).
 With this combination of OS and browser, this style will actually remove the semantics using the `<ul>` or `<ol>` element provides.
 The reasoning behind this comes from the overuse of lists to mark components up.